From £19,720

 Residuals are no selling point but not awful: CAP expects the C4 to get parity with a Kia Ceed and to shade a Ford Focus.

-This car’s potential for better than 55mpg on longer runs might well appeal to some and, thanks to the generous-for-a-hatchback 50-litre tank, it would make for a range of more than 600 miles between fills.
-Insurance won’t be particularly cheap by volume-selling hatchback class standards, though, starting at a group 13 classification (some rivals go below group 10) and rising to group 22 for high-end trims.
+Although we did not achieve it during our test run, this car’s potential to return more than 55mpg on longer runs might well appeal to some and, thanks to the generous-for-a-hatchback 50-litre tank, it would make for a range of more than 600 miles between fills.

 VERDICT

-Citroën’s third-generation modern C4 is a car in which the sensible is blended with the unusual in several intriguing ways.
-Although it’s not a particularly practical mid-sized hatchback in outright terms, it is quite well priced and well equipped and has some useful features that promise to make it agreeable to live with.
+Although it is not a particularly practical mid-sized hatchback in outright terms, given its small boot and average rear leg room, it is quite well priced and well equipped and has some useful features that promise to make it agreeable to live with.

 Citroen C4 First drives